-Pagan practice can be especially healing for those who identify as lesbian, gay, bisexual, transgender, queer/questioning, and others (LGBTQ+), particularly those who have come from other, less tolerant religions.
+Pagan practice can be especially healing for those who identify as LGBTQ+, particularly those who have come from other, less tolerant religions.
 Being part of a religion that condemns LGBTQ+ individuals can have a serious negative impact on self-esteem (Beagan & Hattie, 2015).
-Paganism, on the other hand, is not simply accepting of the LGBTQ+ community; the sacralization of the body and of sex espoused in Paganism, and the embodiment inherent in Pagan rituals can provide LGBTQ+ folks with a spirituality that celebrates their sexuality and allows them to see it as a source of joy, power, and worship rather than as something sinful to be denounced (Beagan & Hattie, 2015).
+Paganism, on the other hand, is not simply accepting of the LGBTQ+ community; the sacralisation of the body and of sex espoused in Paganism, and the embodiment inherent in Pagan rituals can provide LGBTQ+ folks with a spirituality that celebrates their sexuality and allows them to see it as a source of joy, power, and worship rather than as something sinful to be denounced (Beagan & Hattie, 2015).

 Accepting both positive and negative aspects of the self is a key element of the transformative nature of Pagan ritual for all practitioners, and one that contributes to personal growth.
-Ezzy (2014) demonstrates this clearly when discussing two of the rites performed at "Faunalia," the pseudonym he gave to a Pagan festival: The Underworld rite examines death, deterioration, pain and vulnerability, while the Baphomet rite focuses on sexuality, sexual contravention, and alterity.
-Both explore concepts that are often considered taboo in Western culture but could be argued to be necessary to achieve a sense of wholeness and integrity.
+Ezzy (2014) demonstrates this clearly when discussing two of the rites performed at 'Faunalia', the pseudonym he gave to a Pagan festival: The Underworld rite examines death, deterioration, pain and vulnerability, whilst the Baphomet rite focuses on sexuality, sexual contravention and alterity.
+Both explore concepts that are often considered taboo in western culture but could be argued to be necessary to achieve a sense of wholeness and integrity.
 Through rituals such as these, and through the sanctity of the body and sex espoused in Paganism, participants are able to acknowledge, explore, and assimilate aspects of themselves that they may have previously rejected or repressed, leading to wholeness and greater self-acceptance.
-Coco and Woodward (2007) observed that a practitioner who failed to engage with the more serious aspects of Paganism such as moral responsibility and acknowledging the darker aspects of nature and human nature, was branded as a "Fluffy Bunny" or inauthentic Pagan, suggesting that this is a fundamental aspect of Pagan practice.
+Coco and Woodward (2007) observed that practitioners who failed to engage with the more serious aspects of Paganism such as moral responsibility and acknowledging the darker aspects of nature and human nature, were branded as a "Fluffy Bunny" or inauthentic Pagan, suggesting that this is a fundamental aspect of Pagan practice.